zdravkov/kendo-docs/api/web/panelbar.md

 ---
 title: kendo.ui.PanelBar
-meta_title: Configuration for PanelBar UI widget, examples of methods and events
+meta_title: Configuration, methods and events of Kendo UI PanelBar
 meta_description: Configure the PanelBar UI widget, use methods and explore the events which are triggered upon certain behaviors.
 slug: api-web-panelbar
 relatedDocs: gs-web-panelbar-overview